zeek/zeek/frameworks/input.rst

 -----------------------------

 For many data sources, like for many blacklists, the source data is continually changing.
-For these cases, the Bro input framework supports several ways to deal with changing data files.
+For these cases, the Zeek input framework supports several ways to deal with changing data files.

 The first, very basic method is an explicit refresh of an input stream.
 When